Women in Engineering

-Women in Engineering (WIE) is an outreach program for 10th and 11th grade girls held every year in November.
-Our primary goal is to introduce girls to what an engineer does, what kinds of engineering careers are available, and explain how engineers help the world in general.
+Women in Engineering (WIE) is an outreach program for 10th- and 11th-grade students held every year in November.
+Our primary goal is to introduce students to what an engineer does, what kinds of engineering careers are available, and explain how engineers help the world in general.
+Membership or participation in this program is not limited by sex or gender.
+This program is open to all applicants who satisfy its academic criteria.

 Please contact the Engineering K-12 Outreach Center at [email protected] or 814-898-6871 with any questions or inquiries.